diaoquesang/BS-LDM/README.md

 * NVIDIA GPU (memory>=6G) + CUDA cuDNN

 ### Download the dataset
-Now, we only provide three paired images with CXRs and DES soft-tissues images.
-Soon, we will make them available to the public after data usage permission.
-Three paired images are located at
+The original JSRT dataset and precessed JSRT dataset are located at Three paired images with CXRs and DES soft-tissues images of SZCH-X-Rays for testing are located at
 ```
 └─BS-LDM
     ├─ CXR